0xSero/bip-0137-signature-verification-go/README.md

 3. Recovers the public key from the signature
 4. Derives the Bitcoin address from the recovered public key
 5. Compares it with the provided address

+For direct public key verification, the process is slightly different:
+1. Decodes the base64 signature
+2. Extracts the header byte to determine signature format and recovery ID
+3. Directly verifies the signature against the provided public key without address derivation

 ## License